Table of Contents

 Sell the Policy

-That said, the cash from selling a life insurance policy likely would put a Medicaid applicant over the asset limit.
+The cash from selling a life insurance policy likely would put a Medicaid applicant over the asset limit.
 Therefore, the applicant would first need to “spend down” the extra assets.
 Paying for unpaid medical bills and long-term care, home modifications, home additions, etc. are examples of ways to “spend down” assets on non-countable assets.
 Learn more about Medicaid asset spend down here.

 Yet another option is Life Care Assurance, also called a long-term care benefit plan, and is a life insurance conversion.
 In simple terms, the policyholder sells the policy in exchange for long-term care services.
 A period of time will be established for which care, such as assisted living or in-home care, will be paid.
 After this period of paid care, one can apply for Medicaid.
-Click here for more information.

 Medicaid Planning Assistance